zenoamaro/ansible-nginx/README.md

 Nginx for Ansible
 =================

-A role for deploying and configuring [Nginx](http://nginx.com) and extensions on unix hosts using [Ansible](http://www.ansibleworks.com/).
+A role for deploying and configuring [Nginx](http://nginx.com) and extensions on UNIX hosts using [Ansible](http://www.ansibleworks.com/).

 It can additionally be used as a playbook for quickly provisioning hosts.

 Vagrant machines are provided to produce a boxed install of Nginx or a VM for integration testing.

 Supports
 --------